WildcatReport - Cats let one slip away

 The first quarter was cathartic for the Cats: Northwestern exorcised some demons in the first quarter, undoubtedly the best quarter the Wildcats have played in quite some time.

-The Wildcats got two monkeys off their back.
+The Wildcats got two monkeys off their back in the opening period.
 They scored their first touchdown in 13 quarters when Kyric McGowan burst right up the middle for a 79-yard touchdown run on their second play from scrimmage.
 That was the first time the Wildcats crossed the goal line since the third quarter of the Nebraska game on Oct.
 5.

 Then, on the ensuing Purdue drive, Cameron Ruiz picked off a Austin O’Connell pass deep in NU territory for the Wildcats’ first takeaway in more than four games.
 They hadn’t snagged a single turnover since the Wisconsin game on Sept.
 28.